 Adopting Industry 4.0 sits near the bottom of the priority list.
-For example, only 9% anticipate using Additive Printing in 2020-21.
+For example, only 9% anticipate use Additive Printing.
+1% use virtual reality.
 This underscores the challenges small-mid-sized companies face when considering the enormous complex world of Industry 4.0 and highlights the need for support to help with education and acceleration of adoption.